maidsafe/rfcs/proposed/0000-crust-refactor/crust-library.md

 # Drawbacks

-Why should we *not* do this?
+This is a major overhaul of the current crust API and will take time to implement.

 # Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+Not do this.

 # Unresolved questions

-What parts of the design are still to be done?
+None.